rust-lang/unsafe-code-guidelines/reference/src/layout/unions.md

 The layout of unions with a single non-zero-sized field is the same as the layout of that field if:

-* that field has no padding bits, and
+* all zero-sized fields are [1-ZST], and
-* the alignment requirement of all zero-sized fields is 1.
+* the non-zero sized field has no padding bits.

 For example, here: